Last Updated on March 8, 2021 by CanaryDevelopmentAdmin

 Is Crossrail at Canary Wharf open yet?

-Yes and no. Crossrail Place Station has been open since 2015.
-However in the latest Crossrail updates, Elizabeth line trains are not expected to be running in the Canary Wharf section of the line until late 2022 at the earliest.
+However, in the latest Crossrail updates, Elizabeth line trains are not expected to be running in the Canary Wharf section of the line until late 2022 at the earliest.

 How often will trains run?

-Canary Wharf in the central section of the line, with some of the most frequent services.
+Canary Wharf lies in the central section of the line, with some of the most frequent services.
 At peak commuter times, there are plans for a train every 5 minutes.

 What are the new Crossrail trains like?